KZRM/apprentice-challenge/README.md

 # Tech Chapter apprentice coding challenge

+## _INTERNS NOTICE!_
+Internship challenge has moved to https://github.com/techchapter/interns-challenge.
+This challenge is intended for applicatns for apprentenships only.

 #### _Read this before you start!_
 _At Tech Chapter we receive a lot of applications for apprenticeship from allover the country.
 Allthough we are very excited about this, we have limited capacity in interviewing all applicants.
 Because of this we have decided to present all applicants with a coding challenge that will help os give a better insight in your current coding skills and to give all application similar conditions in our assessment._